kodethon/Docs/source/courses/dynamic_custom_problems.rst

 Description
 ================

-Dynamic problems allows an instructor to define the problem description for each student.
+Dynamic problems are a special type of a custom problem that allows an instructor to define the problem description for each student.
 The instructor can specify their dynamic problem generation script in **On Start Command** setting for **Custom** problems.
+The
-The **On Start Command** will be triggered when the student copies the assignment or when they view the assignment.
+**On Start Command** will be triggered when the student copies the assignment or when they view the assignment.

 Metadata